maxg/didit/building-locally.md

+---
+title: Building locally
+subtitle: Staff can run the build locally for development
+category: user
+---

 # Building locally

 To write and debug public and hidden test code and `build.xml`, you will want to run the Didit build locally on your machine.